zhiqiangxu/lazy_framework/README.md

 lazy_framework
 ==============

-a framework for lazy guy, that greatly reduce the work if performance is not the highest priority, while still gives you full control of optimization when necessary
+a framework for lazy guy, that greatly reduce the work, while still gives you full control of scalability when necessary